 Category: ISO-25010/Reliability/Availability

-Statement: The service MUST support the projected number of users and concurrent users using the least resources.
+Statement: The service must support the projected number of users and concurrent users using the least resources.

 Rationale: The service must be available to peak users economically.

 Details: Refer to the project’s Quantitative settings for the projected values.
 If the solution’s system(s) is custom developed, the resources must scale horizontally dynamically both up and back down to meet varying peak demands.